"Our school is the entire society, nature itself, in one word... the world." Joaquín Costa, Spanish lawyer and politician (1846 - 1911)

 Some studies show that a native speaker who has reached university may know around 15-20,000 word families (a word family includes headwords, inflections and derivations together, so "accept", "accepts", "acceptable" and "unacceptable" would be counted as a single item), Gleitman & Landau (1994) estimate that an adult stores and manipulates 100,000 words in their mental lexicon. but many EFL learners never manage to learn the 2,000 most frequent word families (Webb & Nation, 2017, pp. 44 and 47), while other researchers argue that learners should aim to reach the threshold of the 3,000 most frequent word families, because that will cover 95% of the written language, including the vocabulary of dictionary entries and academic texts (Horst, 2019, p.
 12-13).

 Learning the English lexicon is a daunting task if you cannot find some fun and some support along the way.
-Digital media have dramatically increased the availability of language input around the world, but students can get lost in this vast ocean, they need guidance to find a variety of reliable sources, in Vygotsky's words, they need scaffolding -expert guidance- to understand the level of difficulty of the authentic documents they find on the internet, and in terms of Krashen's theory of Second Language Acquisition, they need direction to maximize their exposure to comprehensible input + 1, and to minimize their affective filter and reduce the frustration of not understanding anything.
+Digital media have dramatically increased the availability of language input around the world, but students can get lost in this vast ocean, they need guidance to find a variety of reliable sources, in Vygotsky's words, they need scaffolding -expert guidance- to understand the level of difficulty of the authentic documents they find on the internet, and in terms of Krashen's theory of Second Language Acquisition, they need direction to maximize their exposure to comprehensible input + 1, to minimize their affective filter and to reduce the frustration of not understanding anything.

 This blog is a compilation of authentic listening and reading materials which can provide ER and EL practice for advanced learners of English at the top three levels of the Common European Framework of Reference for Languages of the Council of Europe (CEFR): B2 (Independent User 2 or Upper-Intermediate), C1 (Proficient User 1 or Advanced) and C2 (Proficient User 2 or Proficiency) to complement the work they do in the classroom with a textbook, or to use autonomously or collaboratively in groups.
 This blog also uses two other categories to classify the posts, B1 level (Independent User 1 or Intermediate), and a brand new level beyond C2, which I have called Ex (for "Experts").
 "Ex" materials are those recordings or texts that due to their complexity (number of speakers, lack of subtitles or script, density of information, technical language, accent, vagueness or obscurity of expression, humour etc.) are more suitable for teachers, native speakers or language experts in general, whose language skills are clearly above C2 level of the Council of Europe.